awsdocs/aws-kms-developer-guide/doc_source/data-protection.md

 However, some AWS KMS API operations return [data keys](concepts.md#data-keys)\.
 Also, customers can use API operations to [import key material](importing-keys.md) for selected KMS keys\.

 All AWS KMS API calls must be signed and be transmitted using Transport Layer Security \(TLS\)\.
 AWS KMS supports TLS 1\.0—1\.3 and hybrid post\-quantum TLS for AWS KMS service endpoints in all regions, except AWS GovCloud \(US\) and China Regions\.
-The AWS GovCloud \(US\) region only supports TLS 1\.0—1\.2 for AWS KMS service endpoints\.
-AWS KMS does not support hybrid post\-quantum TLS for endpoints in AWS GovCloud \(US\)\.
+The AWS GovCloud \(US\) and China Regions only support TLS 1\.0—1\.2 for AWS KMS service endpoint\.
+The AWS GovCloud \(US\) and China Regions do not support hybrid post\-quantum TLS\.
 AWS KMS recommends you always use the latest supported TLS version\.
 Calls to AWS KMS also require a modern cipher suite that supports *perfect forward secrecy*, which means that compromise of any secret, such as a private key, does not also compromise the session key\.

 If you require FIPS 140\-2 validated cryptographic modules when accessing AWS through a command line interface or an API, use a FIPS endpoint\.
 AWS KMS supports version 1\.2 of Transport Layer Security \(TLS\) for FIPS endpoints for select regions\.
 For more information about the available FIPS endpoints, see [Federal Information Processing Standard \(FIPS\) 140\-2](http://aws.amazon.com/compliance/fips/)\.
 For a list of AWS KMS FIPS endpoints, see [AWS Key Management Service endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/kms.html) in the AWS General Reference\.